Compiler optimization modes

 Compile time differences between o0/o1 and o3

 For example, consider an NLP model with 32 encoders.
-Each encoder layer has a Multi-Headed Attention (MHA) module, and each of these MHAs has identical sizes and dtypes.
+Each encoder layer has a Multi-Headed Attention (MHA) module, and each of these MHAs has identical sizes and data types.
 (For details about MHA, this external article is a great explanatory resource.)

 Operator fusion example